Calling all aspiring culinary entrepreneurs! Enrollment for the 2026 Nibble Entrepreneurship Program is now open!

 - receive business development instruction and mentoring through workshops by industry professionals

-- have the opportunity to hone and share their cooking — by teaching classes, receiving critiques from culinary professionals, and vending at the new Nibble Kitchen restaurant in Union Square
+- have the opportunity to hone and share their cooking — by teaching classes, receiving feedback and mentorship from culinary professionals, and vending at Nibble Kitchen restaurant in Union Square

 - receive hands-on experience and training at a fraction of the cost of any community college or Center for Adult Education